-Dear Faculty, UCF and the Center for Distributed Learning are here to assist you and your students with Webcourses@UCF, Zoom, and Panopto.
-Please see the following resources we have curated for faculty using these platforms no matter your course modality.
-UCF Financial Aid Requirement Webcourses@UCF and Simple Syllabus Webcourses@UCF Reminders Campus Resources This notice is provided by the Center for …
+Dear Faculty, UCF and the Center for Distributed Learning are here to assist you and your students with Webcourses@UCF (Canvas), Zoom, and Panopto.
+Please review the following resources we have curated for faculty using these platforms, regardless of the course modality.
+Contact Webcourses@UCF Support if you have questions or need assistance.
+Required Course Elements Important!
+New Webcourses@UCF Updates Webcourses@UCF Reminders Campus Resources …

 On March 4, UCF faculty and staff will transition from DUO to Microsoft Multi-Factor Authentication (MFA) when signing on to the majority of university applications.
 Students have already successfully transitioned to Authenticator.
 What Do You Need to Do?
 For questions or assistance with Microsoft Authenticator, contact IT Support: This notification was provided by UCF IT.